I am updating this on Oct. 13, 2020. I hope you are staying safe and healthy.

 Instead of going to the farmer’s market, I am doing pre-paid, contact-free pick-ups in Bowling Green and Glasgow once every 2-3 weeks.
-If I can get enough orders in one location, I would also consider doing drop-offs in other cities.
-I’ll post drop-off information on my Facebook page and on this page of my website.
+If I can get enough orders in one location, I would also consider doing pick-ups in other cities.
+I’ll post pick-up information on my Facebook page and on this page of my website.
 You can also subscribe to my mailing list and choose to have information about the pick-ups e-mailed to you.
 I am happy to spend as much time as you need answering questions about the plants, what pollinators they attract, which ones might work best in your yard, etc. All you have to do is contact me.
 This also lets us have those conversations in a manner that keeps all of us safe and healthy.

 Thank you for your continued support and understanding.
 If you can help me share this information with others who might be interested, I would greatly appreciate it.
 In the meantime, I hope you and your family are able to stay safe and healthy.

 - My 2020 honey is almost sold out.
 Please let me know if you want any before it is gone.
 (If you want to see a behind-the-scenes look at how honey is harvested, check out my blog article, 2020 Honey Harvest!, to see how it is done.)